Invariants and discriminant ideals of orthogonal complements in a quadratic space: Proof of t2 in Case(3)

-Clearly this gives $\lambda(q)$ in the case $r = 0$, that is, the anisotropic case.
-We note that \REF{corid} can be derived from the proof of Case (3) by using an explicit solution of $\p[z] = q$ and basis of $\g$-maximal lattice $N$ in the case $q \in \p[Z]$.
-We also note that $\lambda(q)$ of \THM{t2} when $r > 0$ is that of \REF{corid} provided $q \in \p[Z]$. \\
+Clearly this coincides with $\lambda(q)$ in the case $r = 0$, that is, in the anisotropic case.
+That is true even if $r > 0$ and $q \in \p[Z]$.
+We note that \REF{corid} can be derived by using explicit solution of $\p[z] = q$ and basis of $\g$-maximal lattice $N$ in the case $q \in \p[Z]$ of the proof in Case (3). \\

-In order to prove the next corollary, we need the discriminant ideals of anisotropic spaces and its orthogonal complement determined by a given $0 \ne q \in \g$.
-Those ideals can be derived by applying \THM{di}.
-In the notation of \THM{t2} and the proof, suppose that $\p$ is anisotropic and $q \in \p[V] = \p[Z]$.
-Then $[\widetilde{L}/L]$ and $[\widetilde{M}/M]$ are given as follows:
+To prove the corollary below, we need the discriminant ideals of both anisotropic spaces and its orthogonal complement determined by $0 \ne q \in \g$.
+Those ideals can be derived by applying \THM{di} to each of the cases that treated in the proof of \THM{t2} under the assumption $q \in \p[Z]$.
+In this way $[\widetilde{L}/L]$ and $[\widetilde{M}/M]$ in question are given as follows: